12- and 15- Passenger Vans

 - Driving through the night is not permitted.
 Do not drive past midnight.
 Front passengers should remain awake to help keep the driver alert during all shifts.

 - Attend mandatory training.
-EHS requires all drivers of 12- and existing 15-passenger vans attend training specific to driving vans.
+EHS requires all drivers of traditional* 12- and 15-passenger vans attend training specific to driving vans.
 EHS offers classroom-based courses on general defensive driving on request.

-In light of the existing data and best practices established by our peers in higher education, the purchase of new 15-passenger vans is prohibited.
-While 12-passenger vans may be purchased, departments are urged to consider whether a domestic minivan or SUV would meet the department's needs.
-Operation of new 12-passenger vans is subject to the requirements above under "12 and 15 passenger vans".
+In light of the existing data and best practices established by our peers in higher education, the purchase of new traditional* 12- and 15-passenger vans is prohibited.